 Yes, your local Wal-Mart will probably have the best pricing.
 In the USA, try using GoodRx to find the lowest price near you.

 How often would I inject, once a month, or twice a month?

 Hard to say at this point.
-While my doctor has experience with testosterone therapy for bio-men, she hasn’t treated an FTM transgender patient before.
-For this reason, she is looking to refer me to a doctor who practices about an hour away from where I live.
-This doctor has experience with FTMs and could do my initial physical assessment and design my treatment, then my local doctor can oversee that course of treatment.
+My doctor hasn’t treated a FTM transgender patient before.
+For this reason, she is looking to refer me to an endocrinologist who practices about three hours away from where I live.
+This doctor has experience with FTMs and could do my initial physical assessment and design my Testosterone treatment, then my local doctor can oversee that course of treatment.

 Can I do my own shots?

-My doctor currently administers shots for men who are taking testosterone, but said that she could show me how to do it myself so I wouldn’t have to go to the office for my shots (after all, I do have experience with needles through teenage IV drug use).
+My doctor currently administers shots for men who are taking testosterone, but said that she could show me how to do it myself so I wouldn’t have to go to the office for my shots.
 I have the option of injecting in my buttocks or thigh muscle.
 The buttocks is not easy to do yourself, but the thigh could be an option if I want to tackle this solo.

 How often would I need to have blood work done?

 Every few months, and that can be done with my doctor.